mamuso/acts_as_unvlogable/README.markdown

 Install it!
 -----------

-1. That is a plugin, then you need to do:
+1. Install it as a gem:

-        script/plugin install git://github.com/mamuso/acts_as_unvlogable.git
+        gem "acts_as_unvlogable"

 2. Optionally you can create the `config/unvlogable.yml` to store keys for the different services.
 You have in the plugin a [sample file](http://github.com/mamuso/acts_as_unvlogable/tree/master/unvlogable_sample.yml).
 At this moment you only need specify keys for flickr.